LihaoR/Entropy-Regularized-RL/README.md

 ```
 ### soft q learning

 The gaussian kernel is from haarnoja.
-I will upload sql and sac soon.
 This is for atari, but I didn't test, I think there exist some problems, I will fix them soon.

 ### Paper